 This financial assistance comes as part of an active-duty servicemember's bi-weekly check and is intended to cover upwards of 97 percent of housing costs (excluding renters' insurance).
-These rates are recalculated every year and based on where a servicemember is stationed.
+These rates are recalculated every year and based on where a service member is stationed.

 This financial compensation for military members and their families helps reduce expenses associated with basic room and board.
 The rate is adjusted on an annual basis to reflect current food prices.

 The military's version of healthcare is known as Tricare.
-Through Tricare, active-duty servicemembers and their families receive medical and dental care and get help paying medical bills.
+Through Tricare, active-duty service members and their families receive medical and dental care and get help paying medical bills.
 Military retiree and non-active guard/reserve members (and their families) can use certain components of Tricare, as well.

 Active-duty military families can receive excellent discounts on everyday items.
-This is thanks to the "non-monetary compensation" they receive in forms of tax exemptions on products like furniture and electronics, assuming these are purchased at on-base departments stores (called exchanges).
+This is thanks to the "non-monetary compensation" they receive in forms of tax exemptions on products like furniture and electronics, assuming these are purchased at on-base department stores (called exchanges).

 Most bases also have commissaries where groceries are sold at cost, saving military families hundreds to thousands of dollars every year on household necessities.